Health Centers for Schools

-Children in poor health, who are hungry, fearful, sad and living in poverty, face often insurmountable barriers to learning.
+Children who face barriers to healthcare often face insurmountable barriers to learning.
 Students who then do not graduate are less likely to be employed and insured, and they earn less - all of which continue the cycle of poverty and disparities, including lifelong health risks, high medical costs and increased engagement in risky health behaviors.
 Research shows that school-based health centers increase educational success by providing medical and mental health care that allows students to stay in school and learn.

 The Memorial Hermann Health Centers for Schools Program is designed as a medical, mental health and dental home for uninsured children and a secondary access point for insured children, comprising of ten school-based clinics and three mobile dental vans.

 The primary goal of the Program is to bring increased healthcare to children who otherwise will not obtain it and to keep children in school where they can learn.

 34,556 medical, mental health, nutritional, and dental services were provided in 2017 in the Houston, Pasadena, Lamar Consolidated, Alief and Aldine Independent School Districts.

 Health Services Offered

 Sick and injury care, general and sports physicals, immunizations, chronic care (asthma, obesity, cholesterol), mental health therapy and social service referrals, nutritional guidance, as well as other specific care to meet student needs.